oqolarte/oblong/content/project/site.md

 - Low-tech Magazine, the [solar-powered one](https://solar.lowtechmagazine.com).
 Their article on [how to build a low-tech website](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-lowtech-website.html) is eye-opening.
 - [1MB Club](https://1mb.club), and it's contemporaries, [512KB Club](https://512kb.club), and [250KB Club](https://250kb.club)
 - The "[Best Motherfucking Website](https://bestmotherfucking.website)"
-- [Dan Luu's website](https://danluu.com), although it might need a few tweaks to improve readability.
+- [Dan Luu's website](https://danluu.com), although it begs a few design tweaks to improve readability.

 ## To-Do

 Here's a wishlist of sorts that I need to do for this site:
 - [X] Purchase a proper domain name for this site
 - [ ] Move away from GitHub Pages and host somewhere else, [preferably on a machine I own]({{< ref "/project/server.md" >}}).
+GitHub has become more bloated over the years.
+I'd like to step away from that.
 - [ ] Have TLS certificate, preferably from [Let's Encrypt](https://letsencrypt.org), because there's really no excuse to use just HTTP
 - [ ] Get at least a score of 50 on Mozilla's [HTTP Observatory](https://observatory.mozilla.org/)